alphagov/govuk-taxonomy-supervised-learning/README.md

 When asked to set a default region set `eu-west-2` (London), and default format `json`.

-If these files do not exist in DATADIR, they will be created by Makefile by running `make`.
+If these files do not exist in DATADIR, they will be created by the Makefile by running `make`.

+### Manual download

-The files `raw_content.json`, `raw_taxons.json`, and `document_type_group_lookup.json` can also be downloaded manually from the S3 bucket where they are stored using the `aws s3 cp` command.
+If necessary, files `raw_content.json`, `raw_taxons.json`, and `document_type_group_lookup.json` can be downloaded manually from the S3 bucket using the `aws s3 cp` command.
 This command works exactly like the bash `cp`, e.g.: to copy a file from the s3 bucket to your local machine:

 ```
 aws s3 cp s3://buod-govuk-taxonomy-supervised-learning/<file> <local file>